 Asheville has a reputation for being a foodie haven, and honestly: you really can’t go wrong.
 But a trip to Black Bird restaurant is sure to give your tastebuds a workout and introduce you to classic North Carolinian fare.
 Featuring delicious farm-to-table options, fresh catch of the day from coastal Carolina, and, of course, plenty of local craft brews, Black Bird ticks all of the boxes.

 For a late afternoon snack, French Broad Chocolates awaits your arrival.
 A bean-to-bar chocolate maker, French Broad Chocolates is located right in the downtown area and they make everything on-site!
 Packed with delicious desserts, confectionery, and homemade ice cream, the options are endless.
 Gluten-free and vegan options are also available.

 For dinner, make your way to Curate for authentic Spanish cuisine.
 The name Curate comes from the Spanish language meaning, ‘cure yourself’.
 Curate is all about great food and the curing effects of sharing time and tasty dishes with friends and family.
 What better way to spend your first evening in Asheville than by enjoying Curate’s zesty tapas, charcuterie, and paella de verudas.

-Now, we know Asheville is all about quirks, beautiful buildings, and delectable arts.
+By now, we know that Asheville is all about quirks, beautiful buildings, and vibrant artwork.
 But standing proud behind the downtown streets are the towering Appalachian Mountains and the brilliant Blue Ridge Parkway.